bacontime/blog-mirror/language/hanzielements.md

-Back then, there wasn't a standardized system for transliterating between the latin alphabet and Chinese characters.
-As such, translators had to choose between inventing new characters or fully transliterating elements names via an unwieldy chain of near-homophones (eg using "美合尼西恩" to Měihé ní xī ēn).
-The approach settled on by [Xu Shou](https://zh.wikipedia.org/zh-cn/%E5%BE%90%E5%A3%BD) and [John Fryer](https://en.wikipedia.org/wiki/John_Fryer_(sinologist))

 ## List of Element Names in Mainland Mandarin Chinese

 <!--In the "Radicals" column, I've pasted the sort-of component sub-characters on their own.